Changissnz/selfinterest/README.md

 experienced that stipulate the controlling vitality of the ever-present underlying definitions; in the social context, the resolution term is "cultural sensitivity".
 There is already a "whole", yes?
 Why define into piecewise generalities, imprecise all the same, except to resolve a "whole" hopefully into a better "whole" through making from some will?
+The idea of luck is intertwined with independent agency and in the technical realm, implies a perspective devoid or dismissive of knowledge on the pertinent processes and truths.